On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Numerical Calculations for the TDM scheme

-In this case, we operate the first transmitter-receiver pair during half of the time, while the second pair one remains OFF.
-During other half of the time, the second transmitter-receiver pair operates and the first pair remains OFF.
+Here we provide the calculations required for numerically evaluating the achievable rates for the TDM scheme given in Table \ref{tab:Comparison-of-rates}.
+We operate the first transmitter-receiver pair during half of the time, while the second pair one remains OFF.
+During the other half of the time, the second transmitter-receiver pair operates and the first pair remains OFF.
 Here, we just have point-to-point channels and we use one symbol for training each point-to-point channel.
-For receiver 1 we have the MMSE estimate for the channel as
+Note that in the calculations below, the channels contain the power scaling;\emph{ }the transmit symbols and noise are of unit power.
+For receiver 1, we receive $\boldsymbol{y}_{11,\text{train}}=\sqrt{P}\boldsymbol{g}_{11}+\boldsymbol{z}_{11}$ during training and we have the MMSE estimate for the channel as